jenkinsci/pipeline-plugin/COMPATIBILITY.md

 If you have a commit trigger, generally an `UnprotectedRootAction` which schedules builds, it will need a few changes.
 Use `SCMTriggerItem` rather than the deprecated `SCMedItem`; use `SCMTriggerItem.SCMTriggerItems.asSCMTriggerItem` rather than checking `instanceof`.
-Its `getSCMs` method can be used to enumerate configured SCMs, which in the case of a Pipeline will be those run in the last build.
+Its `getSCMs` method can be used to enumerate configured SCMs, which in the case of a pipeline will be those run in the last build.
 Use its `getSCMTrigger` method to look for a configured trigger (for example to check `isIgnorePostCommitHooks`).

 Ideally you will already be integrated with the `scm-api` plugin and implementing `SCMSource`; if not, now is a good time to try it.